 Adult students are described in college and university literature as students over the age of 25, and the majority of adult students return to college following a career change or significant life transition.
-Depending on how long your family member has been away from the education system, there may have been changes in her/him and in the classroom.
+Depending on how long your family member has been away from the education system, there may have been changes in them and in the classroom.

 Encourage your student to think about these changes as opportunities and establish a new path with Boise State’s support.

 - Check in with faculty during office hours.
 Students should seek feedback about classroom expectations and general academic performance.

 - Does your student see her/himself as a worker who learns or a learner who works?
 While not every family’s circumstance is fortunate enough to support a full-time adult student, finding balance between school, work and family/relationships is key for success.

 Your Role in Student Success

 Education is a partnership.
 To ensure your student’s success, please consider:

-Does your student know what is being asked of her/him?
+Does your student know what is being asked of them?

 - What are your student’s expectations of the educational partnership?

-- Where does your student want to take her/his future?
+- Where does your student want to take their future?

 - Planning ahead and establishing expectations results in a fulfilling career upon graduation.

 - Does your student know about all the financial aid options at Boise State University?